Last reviewed 10 September 2021

 This amendment remains in place until further notice and is in addition and not a replacement to our existing club policies and procedures.

-- Should an individual have demonstrated any such symptoms, they must follow NHS and PHE guidance on self-isolation.
+- Should an individual have demonstrated any such symptoms OR tested positive as above, they must follow NHS and PHE guidance on self-isolation.

 - Individuals who have been tested positive for COVID-19 must inform their division manager or their coach without delay.